lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Such exceptions typically rely on a trusted party that vouches for CRED, e.g., in the cases discussed in {{sec-trust-models-specific}}.
 From the point of view of the peer P, the trusted party might have been involved in the background, so that the vouching information about CRED is conveyed within an EDHOC message received during the EDHOC session (e.g., transported by an EAD item).
 Alternatively, P might directly interact with the trusted party for retrieving the vouching information about CRED, e.g., after having received M and before continuing the EDHOC execution.

 If the peer P admits such an exception and actually enforces it on an authentication credential CRED, then P effectively handles CRED according to the trust policy "LEARNING" specified in {{sec-policy-learning}}.
-When doing so, P still attempts to validate CRED and aborts the EDHOC session in case of failed validation.
+When doing so, P still attempts to validate CRED, and it aborts the EDHOC session if the validation process is not successful.

 ## Enforcement of Trust Policies in Specific Scenarios # {#sec-trust-models-specific}